 What is so different about a Baavet to other wool duvets on the market?

-We don’t make our duvets by hand with just a couple of stitching lines to keep the wool in place because a duvet needs to be professionally quilted to stop the wool moving around.
+We don’t make our duvets by hand with just a couple of stitching lines to keep the wool in place.
+A wool duvet needs to be professionally quilted to stop the wool moving around.

 We don’t ever bleach our wool or add any chemicals as this destroys the very qualities of the wool we need.